 If you take out a Spanish mortgage, your chosen lender will investigate the property for legal flaws and also carry out a valuation.
 This adds to the due diligence on the property, although if you’re employing the services of a lawyer for the purchase, all checks should be thoroughly carried out. link to purchase process

 However, getting a mortgage in Spain also comes with several drawbacks.
 Among them are:

 Buying a property in Spain already comes with high costs in taxes and fees.
-Link to buying taxes Taking out a mortgage adds to these.
-See Mortgage costs below for a detailed break-down of what a Spanish loan will cost you.
-Jump to link below
+Taking out a mortgage adds to these.
+See mortgage costs below for a detailed break-down of what a Spanish loan will cost you.